 After some discussions and collaboration we finally came to this design.

 The Show Open

-Once production was coming to an end filming the show we began talking more about what Terri was looking for when it came to the show’s overall graphics package.
-Here is the brief i got and then I grabbed some reference stills from the Bruno Mars music video as well as stills from the Cosby show which had more of the lighting style I wanted for the look of the show’s open.
-Plus is did a set of story boards and rough composite to show that the look could be translated over for a cooking show.
+Once production was coming to an end we began talking more about what the Producer/Director was looking for when it came to the show’s overall graphics package.
+Below is the brief I was given.
+I grabbed some reference stills from the Bruno Mars music video as well as stills from the Cosby show which had more of the lighting style I wanted for the look of the show’s open.
+In addition, I did a set of story boards and test shot (to the right) to show that the look could be translated to a cooking show.

 The Client’s Brief

-After a great day of setting up and filming the elements of Kevin for the open and close at the WYES studios in New Orleans.
-The next part was a rough cut of the selects to the music that Jeb the composer for the show was working on.
+After a great day of setting up and filming the elements of Kevin for the open and close at the WYES studios in New Orleans, the next part was a rough cut to the music that the composer was working on.

-For the transitions Terri wanted to share a little bit of Kevin’s history.
-So Kevin scanned and sent us a ton of images that I fixed blemishes and color corrected since most had a fair bit of damage over the years.
-I built a vector looking photo frame to go around each picture and Terri along with Kevin wrote a little blurb to go with it.
+For the transitions, the Producer/Director wanted to share a little bit of Kevin’s history so Kevin scanned and sent us a ton of images that I removed blemishes from and color corrected since most had a fair bit of damage over the years.
+I built a vector looking photo frame to go around each picture and both the Producer/Director and Kevin wrote a little blurb to go with it.
 For all 26 shows there was a total of 54 transitions.

 For the credits it has been a tradition to use the outtakes from the cooking show and play them while the credits are rolling.
-Since we are drawing all the elements on screen i thought it would be fun to have a old style tube television for the outtakes to play in and at the end kevin would walk into frame and bend over to turn off the tv.
+Since we are drawing all the elements on screen I thought it would be fun to have an old style tube television for the outtakes to play in and at the end Kevin would walk into frame and bend over to turn off the TV.